lukearp/WindowsVirtualDesktop/SpringUpdate/Split AAD Tenants/Powershell-Scripts/README.md

 $LogOffMessageBody = "Your session host is powering down.
 Please save your work.
 Once logged off you can reconnect to an available host." # Message sent to users
 $MaintenanceTagName = "Maintenance" # Azure Tag, that if pressent puts Session Host's AllowNewSessions Property to False
-$HostPoolResourceGroupName = "" # Resource Group of the Host Pool WVD Object
+$HostPoolResourceGroupName = "" # Resource Group of the Host Pool WVD Object WVDApplicationId= "" # AAD App ID that has Contributor rights to the WVD Host Pool WVDTenantId= "" # AAD App Tenant ID that has Contributor rights to the WVD Host Pool WVDSubscriptionId= "" # Azure Subscription Id that has the WVD Host Pool AzApplicationId= "" # AAD App ID that has rights to the WVD Session Hosts to Power On and Power Off AzTenantId= "" # AAD App Tenant ID that has rights to the WVD Session Hosts to Power On and Power Off AzSubscriptionId= "" # Azure Subscription Id that has the WVD Session Hosts running
 ```